wei30172/react-next-sanity-ecommerce/README.md

 ## Next.js Based Modern Ecommerce Application

 Developed an E-commerce website with React, Next.js, and Sanity.
-Users can place orders and see order history.\
+Users can place orders and see order history.
-1.Implemented authentication in Next.js using JWT.
-Users can place orders and see order history.\
+1. Implemented authentication in Next.js using JWT.
+Users can place orders and see order history.
-2.Users can search products by keywords, filter products by prices and categories, and sort products by prices or reviews.
+2. Users can search products by keywords, filter products by prices and categories, and sort products by prices or reviews.

 ## Project Screenshots
 ![full-stack-ecommerce2](https://user-images.githubusercontent.com/60259324/180360048-155ce920-7b8a-4754-ab6d-b3c84474518c.png)